mohsaka/velox/velox/common/dynamic_registry/README.md

 ## Getting started
 1. Create a cpp file for your dynamic library
 For dynamically loaded function registration, the format followed is mirrored of that of built-in function registration with some noted differences.
 Using [MyDynamicTestFunction.cpp](tests/MyDynamicTestFunction.cpp) as an example, the function uses the extern "C" keyword to protect against name mangling.
 A registry() function call is also necessary here.
+Make sure to also include the necessary header file:
+    ```
+    #include "velox/functions/DynamicUdf.h"
+    ```

 2. Register functions dynamically by creating .dylib (MacOS) or .so (Linux) shared libraries.
 These shared libraries may be made using CMakeLists like the following: